English versionSeahorses

 In order to raise artemia to the adulthood state, the new hatched artemia must be put in a small tank, for example 10- 20 litres, filled to a quarter.
 Leave the tank in the open air in order to avoid aeration.
 For the temperature (in winter for instance) a warmed-up room will be enough, the best way being to install the tank near a heating device.
 Lighting if necessary.
 Any change of water environment is mortal for the artemia.
 It is necessary to change one litre of water every 2 or 3 days by taking care in maintaining the density or simply compensating the natural evaporation.
 Feed them with phytoplankton or with the one sold in solutions

-Mysids culture
+Mysis culture

 Temperature: 10 degrees Celsius (50 Fahrenheit)